AAHA-Accredition is the Standard of Veterinary Excellence

 Petaluma Veterinary Hospital

-and animal clinic has been AAHA Accredited for 30+ years to ensure that our patients get the highest quality veterinary care possible.
+and vet clinic has been AAHA Accredited for 33 years to ensure that our patients get the highest quality veterinary care possible.
 AAHA Accreditation is not mandatory.
 Consequently, only about 15% of veterinary hospitals in the USA choose to go through the rigorous evaluation process necessary to become accredited.

 Every 3 years we undergo comprehensive evaluations (on 900 standards of veterinary care) by AAHA veterinary experts.
 Areas covered include quality of care, pain management

 Why is AAHA Accreditation Important to You?

-By selecting an AAHA Accredited hospital Like Petaluma Veterinary Hospital, your pet will receive top quality care from a hospital that holds itself to a higher standard because AAHA accredited hospitals are recognized as the finest in the industry and are consistently at the forefront of advanced veterinary medicine.
+By selecting an AAHA Accredited hospital Like Petaluma Veterinary Hospital, your pet will receive top quality care.
+AAHA Accredited hospitals hold themselves to a higher standard because and are recognized as the finest in the industry- consistently at the forefront of advanced veterinary medicine.